-The controversial, mixed-use Paseo de la Riviera project — which would turn the Holiday Inn paseo1on U.S. 1 into a massive, highrise condo with a retail complex — is coming up for final approval before the Coral Gables commission Tuesday and it promises to be a long and heated debate.
+The controversial, mixed-use Paseo de la Riviera project — which would turn the Holiday Inn on U.S. 1 into a massive, highrise condo with a retail complex — is coming up for final approval before the Coral Gables commission Tuesday and it promises to be a long and heated debate.

 Preliminary approval came after an eight hour meeting in October.
 Despite deep concerns from neighbors who overwhelmingly object to the size and scale of the development, commissioners voted 4-1 in favor.
 Only Jeannett Slesnick voted against the project.
 But the developer, NP International, was told to meet with residents and downsize the project before coming back, or it might not get the same support.